Insanity defense: Non compos mentis

 Non compos mentis (Latin) is a legal term meaning "not of sound mind".
 Non compos mentis derives from the Latin non meaning "not", compos meaning "control" or "command", and mentis (genitive singular of mens), meaning "of mind".
 It is the direct opposite of Compos mentis (of a sound mind).

 Although typically used in law, this term can also be used metaphorically or figuratively; e.g. when one is in a confused state, intoxicated, or not of sound mind.
 The term may be applied when a determination of competency needs to be made by a physician for purposes of obtaining informed consent for treatments and, if necessary, assigning a surrogate to make health care decisions.
 While the proper sphere for this determination is in a court of law, this is practically, and most frequently, made by physicians in the clinical setting.

-In English law, the rule of non compos mentis was most commonly used when the defendant invoked religious or magical explanations for behaviour.
-An example of religious circumstances which prevent an individual from being guilty due to mental defect can be found in Catholic Canon Law.
+In English law, the rule of non compos mentis was most commonly used when the defendant invoked religious or magical explanations for behavior.
+An example of religious circumstances which prevent an individual from being guilty due to mental defect can be found in Catholic canon law.